 The second mechanism is called subpackages.
 A porter may decide to create subpackages for different pieces of the same application, if they can be logically separated.
 You will often see subpackages for the client part and the server part of a program.
 Sometimes extensive documentation is bundled in a separate subpackage because it takes up quite some disk space.
+Extra functionality that pulls in heavy dependencies will often be packaged separately.
+The porter will also decide which subpackage is the main subpackage, to be installed as a default.
 Other examples are: extensive test suites which come with the software, separate modules with support for different things, etc.